 - Make a note on your personal calendar when your registration day and time is

-- Contact your academic advisor well before your registrtion time to review your plans for the next term and get cleared to register.
+- Contact your academic advisor well before your registrtion time to review your plans for the next term and gain their registration clearance.

 For your first semester at Westmont College, you will not need advisor clearance.
 You will review your completed schedule with your advisor during Orientation.
-You will be able to make changes to your fall schedule during the first week of class if you and your advisor feel it is necessary.
+You will be able to make changes to your fall schedule during the first 7 business days of the semester if changes are necessary.
 Please note, registration times are all in Pacific Daylight Time.
 Please plan accordingly.

 Using WebAdvisor to Select and Register for Classes